quangthangisme/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
-* 2a.
-The todo list is empty.
-    * 2a1.
-TC displays a message that the list is empty.

-      Use case ends.

 **Use case 11: Add a contact to a todo**

 **MSS**
-1. User <u>searches for the contact's information (UC:4)</u>.
+1. User <u>finds all contacts associated with a todo (UC:9)</u>.
+2. User <u>finds all contacts (UC:3)</u>.
-2. User requests to add the contact to a todo by ID.
+3. User requests to add the contact to a todo by todo index and contact index.
-3. TC associates the contact with the todo.
+4. TC associates the contact with the todo.
-4. TC displays a confirmation message.
+5. TC displays a confirmation message.

 **Extensions**
-* 2a.
-The given name is invalid.
+* 3a.
+The given todo index is not a positive integer.
-    * 2a1.
+    * 3a1.
 TC displays an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.
-* 2b.
-The given name is empty.
+* 3b.
+The given todo index is out of range in the todo list.
-    * 2b1.
+    * 3b1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 3.
-* 2c.
-The given ID is invalid.
+* 3c.
+The given contact index is not a positive integer.
-    * 2c1.
+    * 3c1.
 TC displays an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.
-* 2d.
-The given ID is empty.
+* 3d.
+The given contact index is out of range in the contact list.
-    * 2d1.
+    * 3d1.
 TC displays an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.
-* 2e.
+* 3e.
 The contact is already assigned to the todo.
-    * 2e1.
+    * 3e1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes from step 3.

 **Use case 12: Remove a contact from a todo**

 **MSS**
 1. User <u>finds all contacts associated with a todo (UC:9)</u>.
-2. User requests to remove a contact from a todo by ID.
+2. User requests to remove a contact from a todo by todo index and contact index.
 3. TC removes the association.
 4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
-The given name is invalid.
+The given todo index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given name is empty.
+The given todo index is out of range in the todo list.
     * 2b1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 2.
 * 2c.
-The given ID is invalid.
+The given contact index is not a positive integer.
     * 2c1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2d.
-The given ID is empty.
+The given contact index is out of range in the todo's contact list.
     * 2d1.
 TC displays an error message.

       Use case resumes at step 2.
-* 2e.
-The contact is not assigned to the todo.
-    * 2e1.
-TC displays an error message.

-      Use case resumes from step 2.

 **Use case 13: Mark a todo as completed**

 **MSS**
 1. User <u>finds all todos (UC:10)</u>.
-2. User requests to mark a todo as completed.
+2. User requests to mark a todo as completed by index.
 3. TC marks the todo as completed.
 4. TC displays a confirmation message.

 **Extensions**
 * 2a.
-The given name is invalid.
+The given todo index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given name is empty.
+The given todo index is out of range in the todo list.
     * 2b1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 2.
 * 2c.
 The todo is already completed.
     * 2c1.
 TC displays an error message.